 During the summer, Chris wrote back to me and gave me an update:

 “Hello Ross, I took your advice, got a second card with CIBC and was approved for $500, I paid off the collections and trying to stay on top of things now.
 I have $20,000 saved between me and my fiancée.
 I hope something can pan out.”

-And finally today Chris wrote to tell me they have bought a new home and they’re mortgage was readily approved.
-Job done!
+And finally today Chris wrote to tell me they have bought a new home and their mortgage was readily approved.
+The job is done!